Pasadena City College to UC Berkeley

 Major Requirements

-Integrative Biology (L&S B.A.)
+Integrative Biology (College of Letters & Science, B.A.)
 Major Preparation

-Integrative Biology (L&S B.A.) at UC Berkeley
+Integrative Biology (College of Letters & Science, B.A.) at UC Berkeley

 Courses at Pasadena City College that satisfy UC Berkeley's Biology major preparation, verified via ASSIST.org.